This is my response to the Perl Weekly Challenge #062.

 user@alpha.example.org

-Your script (without -u) would return:
+Your script (without -u

 user@alpha.example.org